cankinik/Super-Resolution-LTE-HAT/README.md

 This repository holds the content for the class project we carried out for EECS 504 @ University of Michigan, Ann Arbor.

-It includes modifications over the original LTE paper given below:
+It includes modifications to the LTE model, by incorporating ideas from HAT on top of the SwinIR that is used as the encoder block.

 ## Acknowledgements
 This code is built on LTE: